Setting-up an Enterprise Management Incentive (EMI) Share Option Scheme

 Related: Learn how you can boost your startup by following our tips.

 The market value of your existing shares at the time an EMI option is granted should be agreed upon with HMRC.
-It’s advisable that this is agreed upon even before any options are granted.
-Most employers prefer this method because it gives some certainty regarding future tax charges.
+This should be agreed upon even before any options are granted.
+Most employers prefer this method because it gives some certainty regarding future tax charges.ย

 Timings

-Creating a share option scheme might take some time but it is necessary for employers to do this properly regardless of how long it takes, as they need to ensure that all of their requirements are reflected in the scheme agreement.
-It is prudent that employers engage specialists who can help set up scheme rules, amend articles and aid in passing necessary resolutions.
-The time involved in setting up these additions and amendments might vary greatly depending on how complicated and bespoke the amendments are.
+Creating a share option scheme might take some time, but employers must do this properly regardless of how long it takes, as they need to ensure that all of their requirements are reflected in the scheme agreement.
+It is prudent that employers engage specialists who can help set up scheme rules, amend articles, and aid in passing necessary resolutions.
+The time involved in setting up these additions and amendments might vary greatly depending on how complicated and bespoke the amendments are.ย

 Planning Challenges

-An employer might offer it’s employees shares in the beginning but then choose to offer EMI options instead.
-Oftentimes, they might set the shares, so that if they are acquired, they have little capital value.
-If an employee discovers that his share options have little capital value, this can have a negative impact on their relationship with their employers.
+An employer might offer its employees shares in the beginning but then choose to offer EMI options instead.
+Often, they might set the shares so that if they are acquired, they have little capital value.
+If an employee discovers that his share options have little capital value, this can have a negative impact on their relationship with their employers.ย

 Compliance with the HMRC

-Employers are responsible to inform HMRC electronically through ERS within 92 days of granting the EMI options.
+Employers are responsible for informing HMRC electronically through ERS within 92 days of granting the EMI options.
 If the company has less than 30 employees, then they can inform HMRC directly on their website.
-If the company has more than 30 employees, then they need to fill in the notification template before uploading it.
+If the company has more than 30 employees, they must fill in the notification template before uploading it.

 After employers notify HMRC, they will have to file their annual tax returns via ERS at the end of every tax year.
 This will continue until the scheme expires.

-We advise you to speak to a competitive business accountant to get more knowledge about how you can ensure full compliance with HMRC.
+We advise you to speak to a competitive Startup Accounting Firm to get more knowledge about how you can ensure full compliance with HMRC.ย

 Checklist for EMI Share Option Scheme